deepanmurugan/Docker/Docker_commands.md

 693e088601b4        ubuntu              "/bin/bash"         11 minutes ago      Up 11 minutes                           ubuntu1804

 NOTE: The docker container 33dd1f81d631 exited when using exit command and restarted again as we mentioned restart=always parameter.

+Restart allowed values:
+--restart=no         | Default value, don't restart the container after it's stopped --restart=always     | Always restart the container and don't care about the exit code --restart=on-failure | Restart the container if it fails with non-zero exit code
 ```

 ### Remove all stopped docker container